AdobeDocs/experience-manager-65.en/help/sites-authoring/activitylib.md

 To add an activity:

-1. Click or tap the brand for which you are creating the activity, and then click or tap **Create **then** Create Activity. **If editing, select the activity in the Master Area screen and clicking or tapping **Edit Activity**.
+1. Click or tap the brand for which you are creating the activity, and then click or tap **Create** then **Create Activity**.
+If editing, select the activity in the Master Area screen and clicking or tapping **Edit Activity**.
 1. Provide the following information and then click or tap **Next**:

     * A name for the activity.